edwardkarak/rc2template/README.md

 # rc2template
-Extracts a dialog resource from a module file, and creates the C array containing the bytes of the resource.
+Extracts a dialog resource from a module (executable) file, and creates the C array containing the bytes of the resource.

 ## Usage: